bushuyeu/tomo/README.md

 # tomo

-Self-hosted Slack application to connect with Chat GPT to utilize as an internal knowledge sharing tool
+Self-hosted Slack application to connect with ChatGPT to utilize as an internal knowledge-sharing tool